mnelson4/printmyblog/readme.txt

 1. Under the "Print My Blog" menu item, click "Settings."
 1. Beside "Show print buttons on:", check "Posts" and/or "Pages"
 1. Click "Save Settings"

+**To Print with Pro Print**

+Under "Print My Blog", click "Pro Print"
+Follow the instructions presented, or refer to our [user guide](https://printmy.blog/user-guide/).

 **To Add a Print Form for Visitors**